aaditya2580/Login-register-and-crud-operation-using-Django/readme.md

 After the installation has completed, you can verify your Django installation by executing django-admin --version in the command prompt.

+the Application can do following task.
+Register user
+Log in user
+Perform CRUD Operations

 Step for setup
  1.  cd File